haoozhang/haozhangms/README.md

 - 👋 Hi, I’m @haozhangms
+- 📫 Work in Microsoft
-- 🌱 I’m interested in C# and Java, also currently learning them
+- 🌱 Interested in C# and Java, also currently learning them
-- 📫 Reach me via email: haozhangms@outlook.com, or wechat: haozhangms
+- ✨ Reach me via email: haozhangms@outlook.com

 <!---
 haozhangms/haozhangms is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.